People

 Bella’s thesis focuses on the historical reimagining of public safety within the Black community of Indianapolis in the 60s and 70s.
 Exploring questions about communities providing for their own safety when the state apparatuses fail to do so, as well as outlining the importance of a localized approach to historical work and their connection to the broad understanding of community safety are what drive this upcoming work.
 With this in mind, she hopes to continue this work through a Ph.D. program in the future.

-As a current graduate student at the University of Chicago, Bella has come to truly value and contribute to the formulation of new knowledge surrounding forgotten communities, whether that is through community organizing, youth advocacy or equity for all within the state.
+During her time as a graduate student at the University of Chicago, Bella has come to truly value and contribute to the formulation of new knowledge surrounding forgotten communities, whether that is through community organizing, youth advocacy or equity for all within the state.
 Not only is it important, but vital for institutional change.
 She carries these themes as well as dedication and passion to everything she does.

 Makenna Meyer